Guides by Region: North-America Guides

-Hardy shrubs are important elements in New England gardens.
-They add depth and character to any garden and not only provide lovely blooms, but also attractive berries, showy fall color and food for the birds.
-Selecting plants suited to New England climate is a key step to success.
+Hardy shrubs are essential elements in New England gardens.
+They add depth and character to any garden and provide lovely blooms, attractive berries, showy fall colors, and food for the birds.
+Selecting plants suited to the New England climate is crucial to success.

 Perennial flowers are fabulous additions to our gardens.
 When carefully selected, waves after waves of colorful blooms will be enjoyed in your Midwestern garden from spring to fall